pulp/pulp_rpm/docs/user-guide/configuration.rst

 ----------------------

 Repository authentication allows the creation of *protected* repositories in the Pulp server.
-Consumers attempting to use protected repositories require some form of authentication in order to be granted access.
+Consumers attempting to access protected repositories with yum operations require some form of authentication in order to be granted access.

 Two configuration file changes are necessary to enable repository authentication.